bk/pdc/README.md

 - `-i YAML_FILE` or `--include-yaml=YAML_FILE`: Read extra config file and merge with settings in document.
 Corresponds to `include` key in `pdc` section of document meta.
 Will be looked for in `~/.config/pdc/` unless found via the working directory.

 - `-d DIRNAME` or `--output-dir=DIRNAME`: Output files to this directory.
-If set to the special value `auto` (the default), the output directory will have the same name as the (first) input file, except that the extension is replaced with `.pdc`.
+If set to the special value `auto` (the default), the output directory will have the same name as the (first) input file (or as the filename specified with the `-n` switch), except that the extension is replaced with `.pdc`.
 The default output directory for files generated from `myfile.md` is thus `myfile.pdc`.
 If set to a false value or the empty string, the output directory will be the current working directory.

 - `-n TARGETNAME` or `--target-name=TARGETNAME`: Name (without directory or extension) of output files.
 The default is the same basename as the first input file.
+This is mostly useful when there are multiple source files, e.g. `pdc -n book ch1.md ch2.md ch3.md`.
+Note that if `output-dir` is `auto`, this also affects the name of the output directory; in the above example, the export files would therefore be placed in the directory `book.pdc`.

 - `-h` or `--help`: Shows a summary of the options.